Turkish opposition struggles to close gap with scandal-hit Erdogan

-DENIZLI, Turkey (Reuters) - Turkey’s main opposition party has barely dented support for Prime Minister Tayyip Erdogan despite months of anti-government protests, an investigation into government graft and hours of incriminating conversations leaked online.
+DENIZLI, Turkey, March 28 (Reuters) - Turkey’s main opposition party has barely dented support for Prime Minister Tayyip Erdogan despite months of anti-government protests, an investigation into government graft and hours of incriminating conversations leaked online.

 Kemal Kilicdaroglu, head of the Republican People’s Party (CHP), at campaign rallies in more than 70 cities around Turkey, has emerged as Erdogan’s most dogged public critic over the corruption scandal that has implicated the prime minister, his family and his closest ministers.